+All appointments could be booked in person, via the telephone or online.
 When the practice was closed out-of-hours services were provided by Local Care Direct, which could be accessed via the surgery telephone number or by calling the NHS 111 service.

-In addition to pre-bookable appointments, that could be booked up to one month in advance, urgent appointments were also available for people that needed them.
+In addition to pre-bookable appointments, which could be booked up to one month in advance, urgent appointments were also available for people that needed them.
 Telephone consultations were sometimes held by clinicians, dependent on the need of the patient.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was below local CCG and national averages, for the majority of questions relating to access.
+Results from the national GP patient survey showed that patients' satisfaction with how they could access care and treatment was below local and national averages, for the majority of questions relating to access.
 For example:

-- 66% of respondents were satisfied with the practice opening hours (locally 74%, nationally 75%) - 31% of respondents said they could get through easily to the surgery by phone (locally 69%, nationally 73%) - 65% of respondents were able to get an appointment to see or speak to someone the last time they tried (locally 83%, nationally 85%) - 26% of respondents usually got to see or speak with their preferred GP (locally 57%, nationally 59%) - 74% of respondents said the last appointment they got was convenient (locally 91%, nationally 92%)
+- 60% of respondents were satisfied with the practice opening hours (local CCG 74%, nationally 75%) - 58% of respondents said they could get through easily to the surgery by phone (local CCG 69%, nationally 73%) - 74% of respondents were able to get an appointment to see or speak to someone the last time they tried (local CCG 83%, nationally 85%) - 85% of respondents said the last appointment they got was convenient (local CCG 91%, nationally 92%)

-This was raised with the practice who informed us of the actions they had taken to improve access and patient satisfaction rates.
+The practice informed us of the actions they had taken to improve access and patient satisfaction rates.
 We saw evidence of a comprehensive action plan to address the issues.
-They had engaged with both the patient forum and patient representative group to look at how they could improve.
-It had been noted that the telephone system had previously been an issue and the practice had since introduced a new system which had improved telephone access.
-We were also informed that due to the loss of two salaried GPs they had heavily relied on GP locums which had impacted on patient continuity and satisfaction.
-They had since taken on four new salaried GPs which had reduced the need for locums and supported continuity of care for patients.
-They had also introduced the walk-in service to enable a quicker access to care.
+It had been noted that the telephone system was an issue and there were plans to introduce a new system.
+We were also informed that due to the loss of some salaried GPs they had heavily relied on GP locums which had impacted on patient continuity and satisfaction.
+They had since recruited some new salaried GPs which supported continuity of care for patients.
 However, the practice acknowledged they still had further work to do.